kimswchi/kju_visits/rodong.md

 library(RCurl)
 ```

-## Scraping Rodong Sinmun
+## Scraping Rodong Sinmun Part 1: Article Information

 As of March 11, 2017, the section titled "Supreme Leader's Activity" had a total of 173 articles posted since January 2, 2016.
-The code below retrieves the article IDs, titles, and post dates and puts them in a tidy dataset.
+The code below retrieves the article IDs, titles, and post dates and compiles them in a tidy dataset.

 ```r